marchah/CoinOps-LEDBlinky-Integration/README.md

 - Need to find a way to start LEDBlinky when CoinOps start
 - Need to find a way to stop LEDBlinky when CoinOps exit
 - Need to test if servostick is working
+- Should i use only one `.bat` launchers instead of one per emulator?
+Make less script files but may loose in customisation.

 ### Diamonds

 - MAME: [Missing games colors & controls](https://github.com/marchah/CoinOps-LEDBlinky-Integration/blob/master/scripts/diamondsInfo.json)

 ### Gems

 - Genesis: ???
 - MAME: [Missing games colors & controls](https://github.com/marchah/CoinOps-LEDBlinky-Integration/blob/master/scripts/gemsInfo.json)
 - SNES: ???

 ### Gems Plus

 - DC: missing individual game colors
 - DK: ???
 - Dolphin: missing individual game colors